Mitsubishi Electric America Foundation

 Mitsubishi Electric America Foundation (MEAF) was established in 1991 by Mitsubishi Electric Corporation of Japan and the Mitsubishi Electric US group companies, which manufacture, market and distribute a wide range of consumer, industrial, commercial and professional electronics products.
 Based in the Washington D.C. area, MEAF works to make societal changes by investing in innovative strategies to empower youth with disabilities to lead productive lives.
 The Foundation supports national grant programs and employee volunteer programs across the United States.
 Since its inception, the Foundation has contributed more than $9 million to organizations assisting young people with disabilities.

-Mission & vision

-The Mitsubishi Electric America Foundation is dedicated to the mission of helping youth with disabilities maximize their potential and participation in society and empower them to lead productive lives through increased employment.

-To increase employment opportunities for people with disabilities, MEAF — along with Mitsubishi Electric US employee volunteers — supports innovative strategies to empower youth with disabilities to lead valuable and constructive lives.
-MEAF works to develop leadership and self-advocacy skills in young people with disabilities, so that they will be prepared to successfully transition to adulthood and inclusive employment.

-Mitsubishi Electric America Foundation is supporting this mission by raising awareness to promote the full inclusion of people with disabilities into society and helping youth with disabilities prepare to enter the workforce so that these leaders of tomorrow can reach their full potential.

-Continuing projects
+Projects

-Washington, DC-based American Association of People with Disabilities (AAPD) is using a three-year grant from MEAF for its Summer Internship Program.
+Washington, D.C.–based American Association of People with Disabilities (AAPD) is using a three-year grant from MEAF for its Summer Internship Program.
 AAPD places college students with disabilities in summer internships on Capitol Hill.

 MEAF is providing a three-year grant to support the Girl Scout Council of the Nation's Capital for its Include All Girls Initiative.
 This initiative helps promote the full inclusion of girls with disabilities in Girl Scouting, and helps develop their leadership skills for the future.

 MEAF is engaged in a three-year project between the Tarjan Center at UCLA and Students for the Advancement of Global Entrepreneurship (SAGE) to Include All Students in Entrepreneurial Leadership Programs.
 This program provides opportunities for youth with disabilities to build their entrepreneurial acumen.